“Duuude! Welcome to Heh-vehn!”

 None of this news gave Simon solace.
 “It doesn’t matter if I can go anywhere,” he thought, “if I am forced to go there with this turd.”

 Simon was not sure he could ever get past the disappointment of the afterlife he had never imagined existed.

 “YOU LOOOOK FAAAABULOUS!”

 Ryan had no idea where he was.
 He remembered very clearly being at the rally, discussing the merits of conversion therapy.
 It was hot…so hot.
-Suddenly he was in front of this guy in these colorful speedos…
+He had no idea how he ended up in this bathhouse with this flamboyant man in colorful speedos…